import pandas as pd

 .

-.
-But in many data sets there are direct relationships.
-For example, if a subject could not be located for one wave of a survey then they will probably have missing values for all the variables for that survey wave.
+because both variables were not collected for children under the age of 15.
+But in many data sets there are direct relationships between missing values.
+For example, if a subject could not be located in a wave of a survey then they may have missing values for all the variables for that survey wave.

 What is the likely distribution of income